|

 business "Try before your buy!"
 Always try the free demos first.

-The others four may do roughly equivalent jobs, although EasyRecovery File Repair at $299 is an investment for future corrupt documents of the Word, Access, PowerPoint, Outlook and
+$299 is an investment for future corrupt documents of the Word, Access,

-Zip variety as it will recover all these if you need it.
+PowerPoint, Outlook and Zip variety as it will recover all these if you need it.

 -